Our people

 keeva@ivar.org.uk

-Keeva is a researcher with experience of conducting quantitative and qualitative analysis of the UK voluntary sector.
-She is currently working across several projects that support IVAR’s research programme, including researching organisations’ responses to the Covid-19 pandemic, and the use of technology in small organisations.
+Keeva works across several projects that support IVAR’s research programme, including researching organisations’ responses to the Covid-19 pandemic, and the use of technology in small organisations.

-Previous work: Before joining IVAR, Keeva worked at NCVO producing outputs for the UK Civil Society Almanac and contributing to the knowledge and evidence on the voluntary sector.
-She has also worked at research agencies on large-scale surveys that provided a range of statistics on the UK population, including crime and health and nutrition statistics.
-Most recently, she was involved in work exploring diversity and volunteering in the voluntary sector.
+Previous work: Before joining IVAR, Keeva worked at NCVO producing outputs for the UK Civil Society Almanac.
+She has also worked at research agencies on large-scale surveys that provided a range of statistics on the UK population, including on crime, health and nutrition.
+Keeva has been involved in work exploring diversity in the voluntary sector.

-Other interests: Keeva is interested in how action research can be used to break down power dynamics between researchers and participants, and is passionate about research that brings about practical advice and real change.
+Other interests: Keeva is interested in how research can break down power dynamics between researchers and participants and is passionate about research that brings about practical advice and real change.

 whois: Andy White Freelance WordPress Developer London